 Or maybe you don’t walk out with the pot because you suspect it might be a set-up and the Pear is an undercover cop?
 DUMP the POT and the game says this:

-In fact, everything you learn about the store seems to take on a double meaning now in the prototype.
+In fact, everything you learn about the store seems to take on a new meaning now in the prototype.

 The Pear is freaking out!
-He’s freaking out!
+He’s freaking out, man!

-If you bought the pot and it’s still in your inventory by the end of the level, the Farmies (think: corrupt police force) take the pot away from you.
+If you bought the pot and it’s still in your inventory by the end of that level, the Farmies, the local corrupt police force, will take it away from you.
 You just know they’re going to smoke it themselves!

-Of course, there’s nothing really sinister going on here.
-Like other items with long names in the game, “pot” is an abbreviation for “clay pot”.
+Of course, there’s nothing really alarming going on here.
+Like other items with long names, “pot” is an abbreviation for “clay pot.”

 Still, it seems that Hudson Soft USA wanted to avoid any and all confusion and decided to change the name completely to play it safe.

-It’s not surprising, really.
-The translation team verges on pushing some of this drug theme elsewhere in the game.
-There’s even pseudo-psychedelic grass you use during one part in the game.
+It’s not surprising.
+The translation team verges on pushing the theme of drugs elsewhere in the game.
+There’s even pseudo-psychedelic grass that you use at one point.

-It certainly doesn’t help that the rest of the game is on drugs, either.
+It certainly doesn’t help, either, that the rest of the game is seemingly on a never-ending acid trip.

-But the Level 2 antique store is not the only time you run into a shop selling pot – there’s a an old man named Uncle Peanut working at the pharmacy in Peanut Village in Level 6 who’s also got the stuff.
+But the Level 2 antique store is not the only time that you run into a shop selling pot; there’s a an old man named Uncle Peanut working at the pharmacy in Level 6’s Peanut Village who’s also got the stuff.

-Say you want to buy from him, and he’ll ask if you’re a student.
-I guess he gets most of his business dealing to kids.
+If you say you want to buy from him, he’ll ask if you’re a student.
+He must get most of his business dealing to kids.

-You’re never too old to smoke, Uncle Peanut.
+You’re never too old to toke, Uncle Peanut.
 Just ask Bill Maher.

 Try to buy pot from him and…

 He must suspect something’s up!
-Uncle Peanut won’t sell to just anybody!
+Uncle Peanut won’t deal to just anybody!

-As you can see, the name was corrected and changed to “vase” again for the released version.
-Can’t have old Uncle Peanut selling pot to students.
+As you can see, the name was changed to “vase” again in the released version.
+We can’t have sweet old Uncle Peanut selling pot to the kiddies.

-I threw in the street address into Google Earth and found out that Hudson Soft USA were located right by the water, wedged between two marinas in beautiful South San Francisco.
+Hudson Soft USA was located right by the water, wedged in the middle of two marinas in beautiful South San Francisco.
 Not a bad place to design video games.
 Not a bad place at all.